GitNimay/GitNimay/README.md

 <!--
 **yourusername/yourusername** is a special repository because its README.md appears on your GitHub profile.

-- I’m currently working on DevOps projects and automation
+- I'm currently working on DevOps projects and automation
-- I’m currently learning Kubernetes and DevSecOps
+- I'm currently learning Kubernetes and DevSecOps
-- I’m looking to collaborate on cloud and DevOps projects
+- I'm looking to collaborate on cloud and DevOps projects
 - Ask me about DevOps, CI/CD, Docker, AWS
 -->